egorsmkv/asr-corpus-by-microphone/README.md

 mkdir data
 mkdir speech

-# Run the loop (this script will record audio speech and save it into the speech/ folder)
+# Run the loop (this script will record speech and save it into the speech/ folder)
 # Use Ctrl-C to stop the script
 python record_and_split.py
 ```